yanil3500/swift-3-workshop/README.md

 > This will give us 5 default "Todo" objects to populate our table with.

-Build and run to see the result!
+Build and run to see the result.

 ####Coding Challenges
 > If you have extra time, here are some good challenges to attempt on your own.